Tee-Mureithi/Angular-search/README.md

 2. You will also need a Webpage URL to load in URL's:

-3. To get to use **GitSearch** fist you need to get to the GitSearch-Angular repository.
+3. To get to use **Git Google** fist you need to get to the GitSearch-Angular repository.

     [Link](https://github.com/Tee-Mureithi/)